kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 5. **Default Encryption**

 ### Managing Storage
-- Lifecycle Configuration Rules can be used for Automatic Transition to S3 storage tier.
+- Lifecycle Configuration Rules can be used for Automatic Transition to S3 storage tier
+- Lifecycle rules are attached to a bucket.
+If you want to apply the rules to a few files, prefix the files with a unique prefix and then enable the lifecycle rule on the prefix
 - S3 Standard to others:
   - objects < 128 KB cannot be transitioned
   - objects must be stored for more than 30 days